- Who might be interested in this program?

 Note: transportation is provided by C.E.R.T.S., Inc. for community outings.

 How is the program staffed?

 At both centers, the ratio of direct support staff (Program Associates) to participants is 1:3 while in the facility.
 On community outings, the ratio is 1:1.
-Not included in the ratio, but available for support in Newark are two part time Program Associates, the Director of Medical Services & Quality Assurance(RN), the Program Coordinator and a bus driver.
-The Smyrna site has the Program Specialist/Nurse.
-Both sites share the Executive Director, Assistant Executive Director, the Operations & Human Resources Manager and a part time housekeeper.
+Not included in the ratio, but available for support in Newark are two part time Program Associates, the Director of Medical Services & Quality Assurance(RN), the Program Manager and a bus driver.
+The Smyrna site has a Program Coordinator and a Program Specialist/Nurse.
+Both sites share the Executive Director, Assistant Executive Director and the Operations & Human Resources Manager.
 We subcontract for therapies.

 Who manages and is responsible for the program?

 C.E.R.T.S., Inc. is a 501(c) 3 non-profit corporation with mission, vision and direction provided by a Board of Directors representing educational professionals, parents of adults with disabilities, and the business community.
 The Adult Action Centers are managed by the Executive Director who reports to the President of the Board and, along with the Senior Staff, is responsible for delivery of daily services to participants at both Adult Action Centers, supervision of staff, fundraising and full implementation of all federal and state standards, policies, and procedures.

 Why does the Board of Directors of C.E.R.T.S., Inc. believe the Adult Action Centers are needed?